Home exterior with red shutters on a summer day.

 The “defeasance clause” – the phrase just sounds intimidating, doesn’t it?
 But in reality, the defeasance clause isn’t scary at all; it’s only invoked once you pay off your loan and meet the terms of your mortgage agreement.

 When you close on a home, you own it, right?
 Not necessarily.
-It’s a bit more nuanced and it depends on the state where you live.
+It’s a bit more nuanced and it depends on the state you live in.

 Let’s go over what the defeasance clause in real estate means for homeowners.